Buland-Choudhary/CPEN400Qgroup2/README.md

 # CPEN400Qgroup2

+# file explanation
+Contribution.txt: Which is explaining contributions of each group member to the project.

 training_and_saving.py: This is the file where we can train the QAE with five ansatz and store the trained parameters.

 testing_and_graphing.py: This file displays the trained parameters in graph.

 AnomalyDatasets_and_TrainedParams: In this folder, there are original datasets and trained parameters.
 For example, 028_UCR_Anomaly_DISTORTEDInternalBleeding17_1600_3198_3309.txt is the original dataset and its trained parameters are stored in these files:

 028_trained_params.npy (trained parameters for PauliTwoDesign) 028_trained_params_circular.npy(trained parameters for RealAmplitudes circular entanglement) 028_trained_params_full.npy(trained parameters for RealAmplitudes full entanglement)